zdharma-continuum/zinit/docs/zsh-plugin-standard.md

 default.

 User can then configure hooks (feature of e.g. zplug and Zplugin) to invoke e.g.
-`make PREFIX=$ZPFX install` to install software like e.g.
+`make PREFIX=$ZPFX install` at clone & update of the plugin to install software like e.g. [**tj/git-extras**](https://github.com/tj/git-extras).
-[**tj/git-extras**](https://github.com/tj/git-extras).
 This is a developing role of Zsh plugin managers as package managers, where `.zshrc` has a similar role to Chef or Puppet configuration and allows to **declare** system state, and have the same state on different accounts / machines.

 No-narration facts-list related to `$ZPFX`: